postcss/autoprefixer/README.md

 Modern browsers on the other hand will place `::before` in row 1 column 1, `.grid-cell` in row 1 column 2, and `::after` in row 2 column 1.

-See this [Code Pen](https://codepen.io/daniel-tonon/pen/gBymVw) to see a visualization of the issue.
-View the Code Pen in both a modern browser and IE to see the difference.
+See this [CodePen](https://codepen.io/daniel-tonon/pen/gBymVw) to see a visualization of the issue.
+View the CodePen in both a modern browser and IE to see the difference.

 Note that you can still create `::before` and `::after` elements as long as you manually place them outside the explicit grid.